Learn

 IRS Form 1120: The C Corporation Income Tax Return

-Form 1120 is the annual federal tax return for C corporations.
-Learn about the flat 21% corporate rate, how double taxation works, and key deductions.
+Form 1120 is the annual federal tax return for C corporations — the flat 21% corporate rate, how double taxation works, and key deductions.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Form 1120 is the annual income tax return filed by C corporations; the traditional corporate structure in the United States.
 Since the Tax Cuts and Jobs Act of 2017 slashed the corporate tax rate from a graduated scale topping out at 35% to a flat 21%, the dynamics of corporate taxation have fundamentally shifted.
-The form itself has remained largely the same, but the strategic calculations around choosing and maintaining C corporation status have changed dramatically.
+The form itself has remained largely the same, but the strategic calculations around choosing and maintaining C corporation status have shifted materially.

 The federal corporate income tax was first enacted in 1909 with the Payne-Aldrich Tariff Act, even before the 16th Amendment authorized the individual income tax in 1913.
 The 1909 tax was technically an "excise tax" on the privilege of doing business as a corporation, assessed at a rate of 1% on net income above $5,000.
 This legal distinction; taxing the privilege of incorporation rather than income directly; was necessary because the Constitution did not yet permit a direct income tax.